 Working collaboratively with students and faculty, our IT group offers an atmosphere closely modeled after industry standards.
 Whether your interest is apparel design, biomechanics, dietary analysis, or construction management, the technology available to you is representative of that found in the private sector.

 The M:, P:, X:, S:, and R: drives provide a place to store your files and can be accessed from virtually anywhere.
 They are hosted on college systems and backed up on a regular schedule.

-The College is equipped to develop custom applications and databases for faculty and staff on a by request basis.
+We develop custom applications and databases for faculty and staff when requested.
 We endeavor to accomplish these projects on a cost-recovery basis, so we ask that faculty and staff work with us as early as possible when thinking of developing a new application or including application development in a grant proposal.

-When ordering technology-related equipment, faculty and staff should work with the College IT group to ensure compatibility and expedite delivery.
+When ordering technology-related equipment and software, faculty and staff should work with our college IT group to ensure compatibility and expedite delivery.

 The Toolbox provides faculty and staff with the guidelines and resources needed to create documents using the official college and university brands.